manikamakam/MyAutoPano/README.md

-## Author

-Akanksha Patel
-Sri Manika Makam
+# MyAutoPano
+This project aimed at stitching two or more images in order to create one seamless panorama image.
+This task requires homography estimation between two images.
+We calculate the homography between two images using the classical vision approach and deep learning approach (both supervised and unsupervised).

 ## Phase 1

 In phase 1, we implement the creation of a seamless panorama using tradiitonal geometric vision approach.
-Outputs are shown in the report for Train, Validation and Test sets.

-Run the following command:
+To run the code, run the following command from Phase1 folder:

 ```
 python Wrapper.py
 ```

 ## Phase 2